 Good speakerphone and custom basestation

-The system comes with a base station, which is made by MobileHelp themselves rather than a third party, and this comes with a mobile help button to call for assistance if needed.
+The home-based ones are centered around a base station made by MobileHelp themselves rather than a third party, and this comes with a mobile help button to call for assistance if needed.
 The base station runs on a celullar network rather than a landline, which offers the advantage of still being on even in the event of a power failure.

 There's also a suite of online tools provided, which can be used to register and monitor both the service and its use.
 It can also include medication reminders as well as track user activity when required.
 The suite is mobile friendly, so can be access on a computer or smartphone.

 There are no upfront fees with any MobileHelp service, so all hardware is included in the prices and there are no activation fees.
-The monthly price comes in at over $40 a month, which is higher than average, but there are discounts for paying annually that make the service much more competitive.
+The MobileHlep Classic basestation comes in at $19.95 per month, but the mobile options tend to be relatively expense at over $40 a month each, though there are discounts for paying annually that make the service much more competitive.